What's happened

 Impact of Jessie J's Diagnosis

-Public Awareness: Jessie J's openness about her diagnosis highlights the importance of early detection and regular health screenings.
+- Public Awareness: Jessie J's openness about her early breast cancer diagnosis highlights the importance of regular health screenings.
 Her statement, "A routine exam saved my life.
-It could save yours, too," serves as a powerful reminder for fans and the public to prioritize their health.
+It could save yours, too," serves as a reminder for others to prioritize their health.

 What the papers say